Aylesbury Music Centre Dance Band: History

 The band played a number of jazz festivals, including the Aberdeen Jazz Festival, Birmingham International Jazz Festival, Montreux Jazz Festival (gaining an International Association for Jazz Education Outstanding Performance Award), the North Sea Jazz Festival, and Soho Jazz Festival.
 Other venues played, usually in conjunction with youth music events, included Buckingham Palace, the London Palladium, Royal Albert Hall, and Royal Festival Hall.
 The band worked, and shared the stage, with many international artists.

 The band performed on the BBC children's programme Blue Peter seven times, also appearing with Django Bates on Sky TV and on Radio France.
 Members of the band were alongside other Aylesbury Music Centre students who performed as Hogwarts Orchestra in the 2005 film Harry Potter and the Goblet of Fire.

-The band seems to have come to an end around 2014, when the Aylesbury Music Centre transitioned from being part of state education to being an independent trust, and Care and Gifford took redundancy.
+The band seems to have come to an end around 2014, when the Aylesbury Music Centre transitioned from being part of state education to being an independent trust, and Care took redundancy.
 Care continued, however, to conduct a band comprising former members of the Aylesbury Music Centre Dance Band known first as the Alumni Band and then as the Nick Care Big Band.
 These continued to perform annual concerts at the Court Theatre, Tring, a tradition which the AMC Dance Band had begun in 1997.
 The Nick Care Big Band continued to play until around 2018.
 Around 150 alumni of the band reassembled in 2023 to play a memorial concert following Care's death.

-Notable alumni of the band include Leo Green, Mark Armstrong, and Jules Buckley.